-Dusk Brothers are an 'Extraordinary Dark Swamp Blues' two-man-band from Bristol, UK.
+Dusk Brothers are a 'dark swamp blues' two-man-band from Bristol, UK.

 Late in 2014 we discovered the cigar box guitar movement: a ‘revolution' in which people build their own guitars, inspired by the makeshift instruments built from well over a hundred years ago by people who could not afford to own anything else.

 Cigar box guitars range from very basic ’stick-in-a-box’ instruments, to much more refined, high quality guitars, but the ethos of building a one-of-a-kind instrument is still there at the heart of the movement.
 The ‘cigar box guitar revolution’ also happens to be heavily saturated with blues music, a genre both of us have always had a love for for but never played in our previous bands.

 We built ourselves a couple of cigar box guitars, and having learned the basics of slide guitar, in May 2015 we got together during a family holiday to start working on a couple of songs.
 The raw blues sound we were beginning to make was bewitching and addictive.